Foundation for the Preservation of the Mahayana Tradition: Publications

 Wisdom Publications, now a well-known publisher of Buddhist books, originated at Kopan Monastery, Kathmandu, Nepal, in 1975 under editor Nicholas Ribush.
 Its first publication was Lama Yeshe's and Lama Zopa's Wisdom Energy.
 Under Ribush, the publisher began formal operations in London in 1983 (after several years operating out of the Manjushri Institute), with Jeffrey Hopkins' Meditation on Emptiness (1983) as an early perennial.
 It moved to Boston in 1989, under director Timothy McNeill.
 The press offers both academic and popular Buddhist literature from all traditions of Buddhism, as well as translations of classic Buddhist literature.
 Especially noteworthy are its encyclopedia-style project, the 32-volume Library of Tibetan Classics (developed by Thupten Jinpa, English-language translator for the Dalai Lama); and the Teachings of the Buddha series of translations of the Pali Nikāyas.

-Diamant Verlag (from 1984) and éditions Mahayana (from 2020) publish Buddhist books in German and French, respectively.
+JTK Publications (from 1976; the letters stand for "Je Tsong Khapa"), Diamant Verlag (from 1984) and éditions Mahayana (from 2020) publish Buddhist books in Italian, German, and French, respectively.

 In 1983, the FPMT began publishing a glossy annual called Wisdom.
 In 1987 it was renamed Mandala and made biannual (and supplemented with newsletters).
 Between 1996 and 2008 it appeared bimonthly, then quarterly, until it ceased publication in 2021.

 The Lama Yeshe Wisdom Archive, which holds copyright to the speeches and writings of Lama Yeshe and Lama Zopa, is one of the FPMT's member organizations.
 The LYWA archives and transcribes teachings by these and other lamas, and produces edited books for free distribution and for sale.
 Its director is Nicholas Ribush.